bmcminn/throwdown/README.md

 ###Directory based categories
 Now stay with me on this, but since you use the file system as your storage and management, you can categorize content by placing your content in a sub directory.
 So those of you who like to categorize your articles in different directories may feel right at home with this idea.
-Here's a -crude- demo of what I'm talking about:
+Here's a _"crude"_ demo of what I'm talking about:

 ```
   /articles